Personal information of more than 800,000 blood donors exposed online by tech vendor: HSA

 SINGAPORE: The personal information of 808,201 blood donors in Singapore was left exposed on the Internet for a period of nine weeks from Jan 4, after the data was mishandled by a vendor of the Health Sciences Authority (HSA).

-The information was only secured on Wednesday (Mar 13) after a cybersecurity expert discovered the vulnerability and alerted authorities.
+The information, which included names and NRIC numbers, was only secured on Wednesday (Mar 13) after a cybersecurity expert discovered the vulnerability and alerted authorities.

+Preliminary investigations by HSA showed that other than the expert who flagged the vulnerability, no other unauthorised person had accessed the database online.

-The vendor, Secur Solutions Group, had been given a copy of all HSA's blood donor records for updating, said HSA, after some donors who had used the self-help kiosks said that their personal information was not up to date.
+Explaining the incident on Friday, HSA said the vendor, Secur Solutions Group, had been given a copy of all HSA's blood donor records for updating, as some donors who had used the self-help kiosks said that their personal information was not up to date.

-The tech vendor then placed the information on an unsecured database that was connected to the Internet on Jan 4 this year, and failed to put in place adequate safeguards to prevent unauthorised access, HSA said in a media release on Friday.
+The tech vendor then placed the information on an unsecured database that was connected to the Internet on Jan 4 this year, and failed to put in place adequate safeguards to prevent unauthorised access, HSA said in a media release.

 Information on the database included names, NRIC numbers, gender, number of blood donations, dates of the last three blood donations and, in some cases, blood type, height and weight.